 Following the previous definitions, the reproduction mechanism thus works as follows when there is an extreme reproductive event:

 \begin{enumerate} \item[(1)] (Choice of the individual with a large progeny) An individual $Y^*_{g-1}$ is drawn uniformly among individuals of the generation $g-1$.
 A variable $Z_g$ is also drawn according to the distribution $\Lambda$.
-It will give the size of the extreme reproductive event. \item[(2)] (Choice to be or not in the extreme event).
-The individual $v$ of generation $g$ draws a Bernoulli variable $\mathcal{B}_v(Z_g)$ with parameter $Z_g$. \item[(3)] If $\mathcal{B}_v(Z_g)=1$, the parent of $v$ is $Y^*_{g-1}$ \item[(4)] If $\mathcal{B}_v(Z_g)=0$, the individual $v$ chooses its parent uniformly in generation $g-1$. \end{enumerate}
+It will give the size of the extreme reproductive event. \item[(2)] (Choice to be part of the extreme event).
+The individual $v$ of generation $g$ draws a Bernoulli variable $\mathcal{B}_v(Z_g)$ with parameter $Z_g$. \item[(3)] If $\mathcal{B}_v(Z_g)=1$, the parent of $v$ is $Y^*_{g-1}$. \item[(4)] If $\mathcal{B}_v(Z_g)=0$, the individual $v$ chooses its parent uniformly in generation $g-1$. \end{enumerate}